Ascension Island: Fauna

-A variety of mammals have been introduced: donkeys, sheep, cats and rats among others.
-Reptiles consist of two species of lizards.
-Endemic insect species include the minute, wingless Psocopteran Troglotroctes ashmoleorum, that has been found in caves and between lava blocks.
-In summer, flies are known to be a problem.
+A variety of mammals have been introduced: donkeys, sheep, domestic cats, Rabbits, and rats among others.
+Introduced reptiles consist of three species of lizards: Liolaemus wiegmannii, Hemidactylus mercatorius, and Anolis sagrei.

+Endemic insect species include the minute, wingless Psocopteran Troglotroctes ashmoleorum, that has been found in caves and between lava blocks, and in two anchialine pools on the island are two species of shrimp, Procaris ascensionis, and Typhlatya rogersi.
 The largest native land animal is the land crab Johngarthia lagostoma (formerly Gecarcinus lagostoma).
+The largest land animal recorded at Ascension is an indian elephant, when the ship Crownshield visited briefly in 1796 whilst en route to the USA.

 Offshore, there is a variety of open-ocean fish, including sharks, wahoo, tuna, bonito, barracuda, marlin, blackfish and sailfish.
 The protected green turtle is perhaps the most notable of the endemic fauna, coming ashore to lay their eggs on the beaches from November to May.
 Turtles were regularly harvested until 1930, when the practice was banned.
 By 1970 the turtle population had begun to rebound.
 From the 1970s, when records began, to 2014, green turtle nesting increased by 500%, resulting in some 24,000 nests being laid on the island's main beaches each year.

-On land are found such non-native birds such as canaries, francolins, mynas, sparrows, and waxbills.
+On land are found such non-native birds as canaries, francolins, mynas, sparrows, and waxbills.
 Sooty terns or "wideawake birds" nest in great seashore lava "fairs".
 Other seabirds include some types of boobies, petrels, and tropicbirds (named boatswain, pronounced BO-sun birds, by the inhabitants of the island), white tern, brown noddy, black noddy and Ascension frigatebird.
-The Ascension crake became extinct around the beginning of the nineteenth century.
+The Ascension crake became extinct around the beginning of the nineteenth century, and the Ascension night heron likely became extinct in the fifteen hundreds.

 Off the east coast of Ascension is the islet of Boatswain Bird Island.
 It is a haven for sea birds providing refuge from the rats, cats and people that came to Ascension Island from Europe and Africa.
 Following a successful campaign headed by the Royal Society for the Protection of Birds, the main island was in 2006 declared free of feral cats, and sea birds are now once again nesting on Ascension Island.

 Bird life

 After cats were introduced to Ascension Island in 1815, large seabird breeding colonies were quickly wiped out everywhere except in small cat-inaccessible areas, such as on the offshore Boatswain Bird Island.
 Following a two-year campaign, feral cats were eradicated by 2004 and seabirds began to recolonise the main island.

 Ascension Island, including fourteen inshore stacks and marine habitat extending out for 3 nmi from the coastline, has been identified as an Important Bird Area (IBA) by BirdLife International as a breeding site for seabirds.
 Birds for which the IBA is significant include red-billed tropicbirds, Ascension frigatebirds (an endemic breeder), sooty terns and black noddies.
-The island was formerly home to the endemic Ascension crake, but the species has been extinct since the early nineteenth century.
+The island was formerly home to both the endemic Ascension night heron, and the Ascension crake,which has been extinct since the early nineteenth century.